bpanel-org/bpanel/README.md

 This is the official repo for the [bPanel project](http://bpanel.org), a full featured, enterprise level GUI for your Bcoin Bitcoin node.

+## Dependencies

+- npm 5.8.0
+- node 8.x

+NOTE: It is important to be using at least this version of `npm` because of a bug that removes `node_modules` that are installed from Github and doesn't reinstall them which breaks the build

 ## Setup Your Environment With Docker
 This is primarily a setup for development purposes (though it could be used in production with some modification).